 Twenty-five electricity and gas network companies are members of Energy Networks Australia, providing governments, policy-makers and the community with a single point of reference for major energy network issues in Australia.

-With more than $100 billion in assets nationally and 13 million customer connections across the National Energy Market (NEM), Australia’s energy networks provide the final step in the safe and reliable delivery of gas and electricity to households, businesses and industries.
+With more than 13 million customer connections across the National Energy Market (NEM), Australia’s energy networks provide the final step in the safe and reliable delivery of gas and electricity to households, businesses and industries.

 Most energy network businesses effectively operate as regulated businesses, with a role for independent economic regulation similar to that applying to other utility sectors such as water and telecommunications.
 State and Territory regulators have undertaken this task in the past, but for States and Jurisdictions in the NEM this role has now transitioned to the Australian Energy Regulator (AER).
 In WA and the Northern Territory state regulation continues.